dlilab/lab_Logistics/wiki.md

 If you need to get permission to drive a university vehicle, you need to [get authorization first](https://lsu.edu/riskmgt/vehicleuse/lsuam_vehicleuseprocedures.php).

-## Keys
+## On board list

+Here is a list for those who are just on board

+- An official welcome (can be just an email)
+- Tour of lab space
+- Point to this Wiki
-[Request keys here](https://sites01.lsu.edu/faculty/biosci/work-request/).
+- [Request keys here](https://sites01.lsu.edu/faculty/biosci/work-request/).
 In the 'Purpose of Request' row, select 'Key Request'.
+- Accessibility through email or office visits
+- Talk about potential research projects
+- Discuss the lab Github, protocols, and useful lab skill
+- Weekly one-on-one meeting plus lab meeting
+-